Day 3

 After another leisurely lunch on board, you can explore Vernon’s quaint buildings before embarking on our cruise to Paris.
 As the sun sets on the shimmering Seine and the Norman countryside recedes into dusk, it’s a perfect time to reflect on your few days cruising among the creamy chalk cliffs and charming villages of this splendid river.

-Included experience:
+Included experiences:

-Visits to Claude Monet's house and garden & Vernon.
+Visit to Claude Monet's house and garden

 Day 7

-Paris
+Panoramic Paris tour

-We have arrived in Paris and this morning we take a sightseeing tour of this amazing capital, one of the world’s most iconic cities.
-We'll see many of the outstanding monuments Paris has to offer - including the Arc de Triomphe, Notre Dame Cathedral, the Eiffel Tower, the Trocadéro, the Musee D'Orsay and much more before returning to the ship for lunch.
-You are also welcome to stay in the city and frequent one of the city's many cosy cafés.
+For a sightseeing tour of the capital, one of the world's most iconic cities, choose our panoramic coach tour.
+We'll see many of the outstanding monuments Paris has to offer - including the Arc de Triomphe, Notre Dame Cathedral, the Eiffel Tower, the Trocadéro, the Musee D'Orsay and much more.

 Alternatively, you may wish to simply stroll along the Champs Elysees, enjoy a walk in the Tuileries Gardens or perhaps wander through the café lined streets of the city.